 • Celebrating your relationship as it is, right now

-• Getting comfortable in front of the camera before your wedding day
+• Getting comfortable in front of the camera before your wedding day (and with PDA!)

 • Creating tangible memories to print, frame, or use in save-the-dates